Reviewed by Ethos & Wellbeing Committee: February 2023

 In carrying out their normal functions, it is the duty of all managers and staff to act and do everything possible to prevent injury and ill-health to others.
 This will be achieved in so far as is reasonably practicable, by the implementation of these arrangements and procedures.

 The on-site management, reporting and investigation of accidents, incidents and near misses is carried out in accordance with school and corporate policy requirements.

-Any accident, incident or injury involving staff, visitors or contractors is to be reported and recorded on SIMS by the school nurse.
+Any accident, incident or injury involving staff, visitors or contractors is to be reported and recorded on Arbor by the school nurse.

 Premises hirers and community/extended service/third party users must report all incidents related to unsafe premises or equipment to the school staff, who will appropriately report and investigate each incident.
 Incidents related to the user’s own organised activities are to be reported by them in line with their own reporting procedures.

-Arrangements regarding medicines are set out in the Managing Medicines Policy.
+Arrangements regarding medicines are set out in the Medical Policy.

-Any changes to the premises’ structure that may affect the asbestos register information will be notified to the Site Officer in order that the asbestos register may be updated accordingly.
+Any changes to the premises’ structure that may affect the asbestos register information will be notified to the Estates Manager in order that the asbestos register may be updated accordingly.

-Under no circumstances must staff drill or affix anything to walls that may disturb materials without first checking the register and/or obtaining approval from the competent person.
+- drill or affix anything to walls that may disturb materials without first checking the register and/or obtaining approval from the competent person

 Arrangements regarding child protection are set out in the school’s Safeguarding policy.

 The Estates Manager will ensure that: